 You might be asking, whose trust?
 Everyones.
 Your clients trust you to create and lead their social media strategy, their customers and clients trust you to be honest with them.
 You begin creating authentic relationships with people all around you, business and personal.
 So creating a successful social media strategy and executing it effectively is your responsibility to everyone.

 This doesn’t mean you have to copy what everyone else is doing.
 Just take a look at what others are doing, what’s working, what’s not working.
 Once you know what has been done you can learn from that and build upon that.
 Innovation rewards those who know what has been done before.
 Plus, once you know what has been done, you will know how you can be different.

 Know the destination, so you can drive there without wandering around and getting lost

 This really comes down to your social media strategy.
-You have to know what it is you're trying to do.
+You have to know what it is you’re trying to do.
 Driving around for the sake of driving around is not useful.
 You will waste money and time with no results.
-You social media strategy is like a GPS in your car, once you enter an address it gives you a clear directions on how to get there.
+Your social media strategy is like a GPS in your car, once you enter an address it gives you a clear direction on how to get there.
 It needs to be concrete with achievable and measurable results.
 Selling more books is not a destination but a direction, but selling 125 books by the end of the month is a destination that can be easily entered into your GPS.

 So what?
 Why should anyone care?

-Why should anyone care about what you're doing?
+Why should anyone care about what you’re doing?
 Just because you want to make money for yourself and your clients is not a reason people will trust you.
 You have to be genuinely interested in people and in what they have to say.
 Authenticity is very rare these days because people get into social media to make money not to connect with people.
 Big mistake.
-Work on establishing relationships first, money will come to you organically without forcing it (mistake many get rich schemes make and people fall for it).
+Work on establishing relationships first, money will come to you organically without forcing it (mistake many get-rich schemes to make and people fall for it).

 Your social media strategy should be about people, not things.
 There’s a reason it says “social” media and not “material” media.
 So get to it, talk to people.
 No social media software will replace genuine communication between people.